 Instead of putting tough food waste down the drain, throw it in the trash.
 This small difference can prevent unwanted damages and extend the lifespan of your garbage disposal.

 5. Garbage Disposals Are Bad for the Environment

 Many past legal restrictions on garbage disposals were put in place due to concerns about the amount of food waste they would add to public sewer systems.
 Today, modern wastewater processing systems are more than capable of handling anything a disposal can force down the drain.

 In fact, treating food waste in the water is far more energy efficient than disposing of trash in a landfill.
-When food particles are separated from the wastewater, the gas from decaying bio-matter can be easily captured and converted into useful energy.
+When food particles are separated from the wastewater, the gas from decaying biological materials can be easily captured and converted into useful energy.

-Review these five garbage disposal maintenance tips that you can handle on your own to extend the lifespan of your disposal.
+Taking care of your garbage disposal is easy.
+Review these garbage disposal maintenance tips that you can handle on your own to extend the lifespan of your disposal.

-1. Know What Not Put Down Your Garbage Disposal.
+Know What Not to Put Down Your Garbage Disposal

 - Popcorn kernels